 As you've probably gathered from childbirth, a mother's body isn't always a perfectly calibrated machine, designed with nano precision.
 Breastfeeding works on a supply and demand basis, and understanding this can help with many of the common problems that crop up.
-Hyperlactation or oversupply of breastmilk is one of the issues that is often less discussed.
+Oversupply of breastmilk is one of the issues that is often less discussed.

 Too much breastmilk?
 Is that even a problem?
 Hyperlactation refers to when mom produces an excessive amount of breast milk.
 This likely isn't an issue unless your baby is clearly uncomfortable nursing.